How To Choose Tennis Strings? Does it matter?

 If you are taking lessons or playing once a month, and maybe even hitting a few times in between.
 To you, we recommend re-stringing every three months.
 Whether you break strings or not, the tension of your strings (how tight or loose they are) will change dramatically in that time.
 Re-stringing every three months will keep your string tension as consistent as possible, resulting in a much better learning experience.

-Now you know how to select the strings for tennis racquet.
+Now you know How To Choose Tennis Strings.
 We would recommend restringing the racquet if you feel a significant change in your racquet behavior.
 This will improve your game and your confidence to challenge more advanced players.